 “When the YNS try to flirt and get rejected immediately.”

-3. YNS in Gaming Lobbies
+3. Gaming Lobbies

 In voice chats or gaming threads, players use “YNS” to describe aggressive or flashy players, usually younger ones.

-“Watch out for them YNS—camping the whole game.”
+“Watch out for them, YNS—camping the whole game.”

 “These YNS play like they’ve got something to prove.”